operate-first/sre/process/incident_management.md

 9. Trigger on-call for the right groups that are needed for helping out with the recovery
 10. Making sure that regular updates are being given in the IM channel in addition to curated information for the customer.
 11. Provide executive summary of the ongoing state of the incident
+12. Perform a `must-gather` to collect information about a cluster for bugs and support cases.
+Please follow `ops-sop` [documentation](https://github.com/openshift/ops-sop/blob/master/v4/howto/must-gather.md) on How to perform a `must-gather` which will assist us when performing RCA.

 #### Incident Commander Comments / Reasoning